arifhamed/arifhamed.github.io/_posts/blogs/sermon-notes/2022-06-05-breaking-out-to-the-supernatural-the-extraordinary-experiencing-the-upper-room-encounter.md

 <input id="password-input" type="password" class="text-secret" onkeyup="unlock()" autocomplete="off">

-<span class="disable-selection" id="truth" style="display:none;"><br><span style="font-size:120%;">Sunday</span><br> today i noticed how much i was happy stimming, and it carried on througout praise & worship, still doing a bit now, and i'm still joyful, to be in this presence of God.
+<span class="disable-selection" id="truth" style="display:noe;"><br><span style="font-size:120%;">Sunday</span><br> today i noticed how much i was happy stimming, and it carried on througout praise & worship, still doing a bit now, and i'm still joyful, to be in this presence of God.
 Towards the end of praise & worship, God spoke through Ps.
 Foo, that He will forgive and bring healing when I forgive.
 There was truly one person that I really hated: myself.
 I needed to forgive myself for my past self, my past self that bottled everything up, my past self that hated myself for being/not being what others thought of me.
 But God said He will bring healing.
-Thank You God, for truly giving me a sign, for reminding me that the best healing exists through You, and You alone.<br><br><span style="font-size:120%;">Cell Group</span><br> </span>
+Thank You God, for truly giving me a sign, for reminding me that the best healing exists through You, and You alone.<br><br><span style="font-size:120%;">Cell Group</span><br>T'was a great time, instead of sharing point-to-point, we identified which of us ha</span>